 - Use room temperature cream cheese for the best texture.
 If your cream cheese is cold, it won’t blend as easily with the sugar and vanilla extract.

-- Be sure to cut after the bars have cooled completely.
+- Be sure to cut the bars after they have cooled completely.
 If you try to cut into them while they’re still warm, they will crumble easily instead of slicing neatly.

-Here are some ideas for customizing this recipe:
+Here are some ideas for customizing this recipe if you’d like to switch things up a little:

-- Swap out the blueberry jam for another flavor.
+- Substitute the jam.
+Swap out the blueberry jam for another flavor.
 Raspberry, strawberry, or apricot would all be delicious!

 - Instead of vanilla extract, use almond extract.
 It’s a flavor that goes particularly well with blueberries.

-- Add chopped pecans to the crumble topping for some additional crunch.
+- Add nuts.
+Add chopped pecans to the crumble topping for some additional crunch.

-- Melt white chocolate and drizzle it over the bars before cutting them into squares.
+- Melt white chocolate.
+Then, drizzle it over the bars before cutting them into squares!

-- Stir lemon or orange zest into the jam for a hint of citrus flavor in the blueberry filling.
+- Add citrus.
+Stir lemon or orange zest into the jam for a hint of citrus flavor in the blueberry filling.

 How to Store